agaveplatform/java-api-base/README.md

 ## Agave Java API Base Image

 This is the base image used to create the Agave Java API Images.
-It has Tomcat 6 and Oracle JDK7 installed and configured with a JNDI connection to a linked MySQL server at host `mysql` and port `3306`.
+It has Tomcat 6 and Oracle JDK7 installed and configured with a JNDI connection to a [MySQL](https://registry.hub.docker.com/u/library/mysql) or [MariaDB](https://registry.hub.docker.com/u/library/mariadb) container defined in the environment and/or linked at runtime.
+CORS support is implicit in this image, so all webapps extending it will have proper support out of the box.

 ## What is the Agave Platform?